James Cornwell

 James Cornwell is the Director of Research for the doctoral psychology program, as well as an Associate Professor of Psychology.
 Prior to joining the faculty at Wheaton College, he was a member of the faculty at the U.S. Military Academy at West Point, teaching and researching in the management and psychology programs.
 He has also conducted organizational behavior research in industry as a senior analyst for Edward Jones, the financial services company.

-As a member of the West Point faculty, Dr. Cornwell received awards for his teaching, research, and service.
-He is enthusiastic about bringing these skills to the students and faculty in all of the psychology programs, graduate and undergraduate, at Wheaton College, and loves talking about and working through questions of theory, methodology, and analysis.
-In terms of research focus, his work is centered on the roles that ethics and character play in our social identities, how individuals and groups seek to understand the truth, and how different fundamental motivations compete and integrate leading to either psychological distress or human flourishing.
+In terms of research focus, Dr. Cornwell's work is centered on the roles that ethics and character play in our social identities, how individuals and groups seek to understand the truth, and how different fundamental motivations compete and integrate relate to moral behavior and human flourishing.

 Dr. Cornwell spends most of his time outside work with his wife, Sarah, and their seven children.
 He loves reading broadly, challenging himself with new house building projects, experimenting with recipes, teaching his kids to play soccer, baseball, and the piano, and celebrating feast days with his church.